christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 This brings us to the subject of this thesis.
 We try to find and evaluate an replication algorithm that has the desirable performance properties for a distributed event store with defined dependability requirements.
 To find such an algorithm, we use an explorative research approach including both quantitative and qualitative methods to discover the possible solution space:

-- Identification of a consistency model suitable for an event store with a specific set of dependability requirements and differentiation from other consistency models including a detailed discussion of the advantages and disadvantages of the models in question.
+- Identification of consistency models suitable for an event store with a specific set of dependability requirements and differentiation from other consistency models including a detailed discussion of the advantages and disadvantages of the models in question.
-- Identification and justification of a replication protocol suitable for an event store that satisfies the characteristic requirements of the selected consistency model, including a differentiation from other replication techniques.
+- Identification and justification of a replication protocol suitable for an event store that satisfies the characteristic requirements of the selected consistency models, including a differentiation from other replication techniques.
 - Investigation and quantitative analysis of the performance trade-off of an implementation of the chosen replication protocol in an event store to meet the given dependability requirements, including fault-tolerance and horizontal scalability, compared with the expected trade-off, as well as an examination of the dependability properties themselves.

 Additionally, the results of this work serve as a plausible grounded theory about providing such a replication layer, to build new hypotheses and opportunities on.
 Therefore, we answer the following research questions: